Stability is everything and more

 Games can be an excellent way to test the stability of a system and in particular the graphics card.

-In this case, Dota 2 has been a great tool for detecting graphics card-related driver errors.
+In this case, Dota 2 has been a good tool for detecting graphics card-related driver errors.
 The BSOD error above relates to nvlddmkm.sys.
 A Google search shows that this file is from the Nvidia Geforce driver package.
-A further search shows that version 353.30 is causing this error and that the earlier driver 350.12 is more stable.
+A further search shows that version 353.30 is causing this error and that the previous driver 350.12 is more stable.

-When Windows starts after a BlueScreen, you will get a message similar to the above.
+When Windows starts after a BlueScreen you will get a message similar to the above.

 About live streaming